Federal Grants

 For further information about programs funded by ESSA, see Federal Grants.

-The LDOE requested the U. S. Department of Education approve its tydings waiver to receive the opportunity to access additional flexibilities for certain funds received under the Elementary and Secondary Education Act of 1965 (ESEA).
+Instructional loss presented unique learning challenges for Louisiana’s students thereby increasing the need to provide continued evidenced based instructional strategies to support learning loss and to provide educators with targeted professional development.
+LDOE requested the U. S. Department of Education approve its tydings waiver to receive the opportunity to access additional flexibilities for certain funds received under the Elementary and Secondary Education Act of 1965 (ESEA).
+This waiver will provide continued support to the statewide instructional focus areas that includes literacy, stem, and college and career activities.
+The state has already witnessed positive gains regarding student learning loss recovery efforts.

 In recent communication received from the U. S. Department of education, the requested ESEA Waiver has been approved.
-This waiver includes flexibility for: carryover limitation on FY 2022 Title I Part A funds (i.e. FY22 Title I waivers do not count against LEAs), period of availability of FY2021 funds for Title I Part A, B, C, and D; Title II Part A, Title III Part A, Title IV Part A and B; and Title V Part B Subpart 2 (i.e. FY21 funds now expire September 30, 2024 instead of September 30, 2023).
-For additional information regarding the recently approved waiver, please review the FY21 ESEA Waiver.
+This waiver includes flexibility for: carryover limitations on FY 2023 Title I Part A funds, period of availability of FY 2022 funds for Title I Part A, B, C, and D; Title II Part A, Title III Part A, Title IV Part A and B; and Title V Part B Subpart 2.
+For additional information regarding the recently approved waiver, please review the FY22 ESEA Waiver.

 ESSA Consolidated State Plan Addendum